hayes0724/shopify-packer/README.md

     'network.ipAddress': '192.168.1.1',
     'network.external': '',
     'network.interface': '',
-    // Add additonal entrypoints
+    // Add additional entrypoint
     'entrypoints': {},
 }
 ```

 ### Network settings
 These are not required and by default are blank.
 If you would like to change the ip address that the local development server
 runs on manually or by setting the interface (by name) you can change that here.
 It will otherwise run using the first
 interface ip address in your system.

 ## Concepts

 ### Theme structure
 Packer can be used with existing themes or you can create a new theme.
 It must follow the following structure:
 ```
 ├── .babelrc